 I advise on frame and component sizes so as to accommodate growth & minimise the need to constantly replace bikes

-I recommend measuring your childs height & inseam every 3 months.
-If their growth is >1.5cm then a review of their position is recommended (approx. every 6 months)
+I recommend measuring your childs height & inseam every 3 months, and monthly if they are in a growth spurt.
+If their growth is >3cm then a review of their position is recommended (approx. every 6 months)